thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Extending Type Casting capabilities

 Three (3) mechanisms to extend typecasting are provided.
-You can register a callback via the `Denormalizer` class or create a `League\Csv\Serializer\TypeCasting` implementing class.
-Of course, the choice will depend on your use case.
+Of course, you are free to choose the mechanism of your choice depending on your use case.

 ### Registering a type using a callback